aws-samples/aws-modernization-with-nirmata/content/4_Shift-Down/23_Policy_Exceptions.md

 1. Go to **Policies** -> **Policy Exceptions** and click on Policy Exception Requests.
 This page displays all the pending policy exception requests.
 2. By default, only pending requests are displayed.
 To view all approved and rejected requests, change the `Status` filter accordingly.

-{{% notice warning %}}
-The examples and sample code provided in this workshop are intended to be consumed as instructional content.
-These will help you understand how various AWS services can be architected to build a solution while demonstrating best practices along the way.
-These examples are not intended for use in production environments.
-{{% /notice %}}